joyjixu/qm2_resources/README.md

 ### data_analysis
 * notebooks on sentiment analysis using Google Natural Language API: get_tweet_sentiment.ipynb
 * notebook for plotting and calculating correlation between twitter sentiment & deaths/cases: correlation.ipynb
-* notebook to plot violin graphs with plotly: daily_violin.ipynb and monthly_violin.ipynb
+* notebook to plot violin graphs with plotly: month_violin.ipynb (daily_violin.ipynb was a preliminary test using a day's worth of tweets)
+* notebook to plot month average sentiment chloropleth with plotly: month_chloropleth.ipynb (no slider)
 * code for summary stats on covid cases and deaths
 * folder: covid_stats (notebooks to plot preliminary graphs on covid deaths and cases)
 * folder: case_studies (notebooks to plot regulation data & hexbins for Utah and Colorado, and to randomly select states)